-Specific types of FMEs, FMSs, or FMPs that should or should not be included in regional flood plans must be in accordance with guidance to be provided by the EA.
+Specific types of FMEs, FMSs, or FMPs that should or should not be included in RFPsregional flood plans must be in accordance with guidance to be provided by the EA.

-This section of the regional flood plan should primarily focus on FMSs with a contributing drainage area greater than or equal to 1.0 (one) square miles except in instances of flooding of critical facilities or transportation routes or for other reasons, including levels of risk or project size, determined by the RFPG.
+This section focuses of the regional flood plan should primarily focus on flood management strategies FMSs with a contributing drainage area greater than or equal to 1.0 (one) square miles except in instances of flooding of critical facilities or transportation routes or for other reasons, including levels of risk or project size, determined by the RFPG.